My Dog Eats Everything

 - According to some veterinarians, dogs eat mud to stimulate the digestive tract and instinctively search for substances that will improve their work.
 Dirt can act as an abrasive and cleanse the intestines.

 How do I get my dog to stop chewing and eating everything?

 - Use the “leave it” command on a walk.
 If the dog reaches for something edible, the command “leave it!”
 No reaction?
-We apply physical impact: a short, not strong (!) jerk with the leash to the side, at the same time commanding again, “leave it!”.
+We apply physical impact: a short, not sharp (!) jerk with the leash to the side while commanding again, “leave it!”.
 Do not abuse commands.
 If you shout “leave it” all the time, the dog will stop responding.
-Use the command when you really need it.
+Use the command when you need it.

 - Choose safe places.
 You never know where you can face danger.
-However, on a specialized site for walking, the chances of meeting it are much less than in the littered areas of the neighborhood.
+On a specialized site for walking, the chances of meeting it are much less than in the littered areas of the neighborhood.

 What shouldn’t I do?

 A dog is a man’s best friend.
 You can and should train it.
 In some cases, you cannot do without severities.
 But be careful not to apply simple measures.
 They will not bring the expected effect and may also ruin your relationship with your pet.
 These measures include: